camunda-community-hub/zeebe-play/README.md

 [![Compatible with: Camunda Platform 8](https://img.shields.io/badge/Compatible%20with-Camunda%20Platform%208-0072Ce)](https://github.com/camunda-community-hub/community/blob/main/extension-lifecycle.md#compatiblilty)

 A web application for [Zeebe](https://camunda.com/platform/zeebe/) to play with processes.
-You could describe it as a [token simulation](https://github.com/bpmn-io/bpmn-js-token-simulation) for executable processes (i.e. modeles enhanced with technical properties).
+You could describe it as a [token simulation](https://github.com/bpmn-io/bpmn-js-token-simulation) but for executable processes (i.e. modeles enhanced with technical properties).
 It enables you to walk through your process by completing tasks and triggering events, in an intuative way.